Listen to a 10 min. audio account of actual radio

 Back on June

-downtown Stillwater and a residential neighborhood to the
+State University campus, downtown Stillwater and a residential

-Mobile Home Park, destroying at least 20 homes.
-Fortunately, park
+the Green Valley Mobile Home Park, destroying at least 20 homes.

-one resident became concerned over not finding the frame to his
+became concerned over not finding the frame to his trailer, fearing

-trailer, fearing it could mean a long drawn out process over making
+it could mean a long drawn out process over making an insurance

-an insurance claim.
-At least several other homes, along with a
+claim.
+At least several other homes, along with a stone barn, in

-stone barn, in that area were damaged or destroyed.
-The photo of
+that area were damaged or destroyed.
+The photo of the tornado,

-the tornado, above, was snapped only minutes after it struck Green
+above, was snapped only minutes after it struck Green Valley.
+It

-erroneous.
-During the weekend, E. 32nd had to be closed, due to too many sightseers.
+the weekend, E. 32nd had to be closed, due to too many

 On the OSU campus around 30 buildings were damaged with worst of it